• Skip to primary navigation

 Make Ahead and Storage Tips

-• The sorbet base can be made 1-2 days ahead and chilled.
+• The lemon sorbet base can be made 1-2 days ahead and refrigerated until you're ready to churn it.

 • After churning, freeze in an airtight container for 1-2 months.